vernaio/FlowService/README.md

     }
 }
 ```
 This example json is a maximum example containing all possible configurations and also the default configuration which is used if no custom configuration is provided.
+You can provide either the whole json or only parts of it, which are then merged with the default configuration.
+You have to respect the following rules:
+* The flow _binderySignatureUpload_ has to be enabled
+* Within flow _binderySignatureUpload_, exactly one of the options _uploadToWorkspace_ and _createMultipleLayoutTasks_ has to be enabled.
+* Exactly one of the flows _notificationListener_ and _layoutTaskProcessor_ has to be enabled.
+* If you adress a option, you also have to provide the key _enabled_ whereas adressing key _params_ is optional.

 ## Development Infos